Infixo/CS2-RealEco/README.md

  - As a result, the modded version is more repsonsive to actual consumption and how many customers are actually using shops - this is what Service Availability means.
 Sales capacity is calibrated to match the servive i.e. 50% of service matches 200% of capacity since it an inverse relation.
 Taxes sensitivity allows to manually boost or nerf the demand as needed.

 ## Commercial demand window (v0.5)
  - This feature is DISABLED by default.
-To enable, set `FeatureCommercialDemand` to true in BepInEx config `RealEco.cfg`.
+To enable, set `FeatureCommercialDemand` to `true` in BepInEx config `RealEco.cfg`.
  - Description of the columns from left to right.
- - Demand (1): resource demand - key number that decides what companies will spawn; negative value will block spawning, the higher the number the higher CHANCE of a company being spawned.
+ - Demand (1): resource demand - key number that decides what companies will spawn; negative value will block spawning; the higher the number, the higher **probability** of a company being spawned.
- - Demand (2): zone demand - key number that decides what buildings will be spawn; 0 means there is no demand.
+ - Demand (2): zone demand - key number that decides what buildings will spawn; 0 means there is no demand.
  - Free: number of free properties (buildings) for companies selling the specific resource.
-Please note that as long as free properties exist, no new buldings will spawn.
+Please note that as long as free properties exist and there is no company demand, no new buildings will spawn.
- - Nun: number of existing companies.
+ - Num: number of companies.
- - Service: service aviailable factor and percentage.
+ - Service: service available, factor and percentage vs. maximum service.
  - Sales capacity: factor, percentage vs. consumption, and average capacity per company.
  - Workers: factor, percentage vs. maximum workers, and total workers.
  - Edu: educated workforce factor, it basically says if there is available wworkforce that matches required education levels for a company.